Alosa macedonica

 Alosa macedonica, or the Macedonian shad or liparia, is a species of freshwater ray-finned fish belonging to the family Alosidae, the shads, pilchards and related fishes.
-Shads are typically anadromoous but the Macedonian shad has become landlocked.
+Shads are typically anadromous but the Macedonian shad has become landlocked.
 This species is endemic to Greece.

 Taxonomy

 Alosa macedonica was first formally described as Clupea macedonica in 1921 by the Italian physician and ichthyologist Decio Vinciguerra with its type locality given as Lake Besikia in, Macedonia, Greece.
 This species is now classified in the genus Alosa, which was proposed by Johann Heinrich Friedrich Link in 1797, within the family Alosidae in the order Clupeiformes, the herrings and related fishes.

 Etymology

 Alaosa macedonica belongs to the genus Alosa, a derivatuion of alausa the Latin name for Clupea alosa which is the type species of the genus through absolute tautonymy.
 The specific name means "of Macedonia", the region of Greece to which this fish is endemic.